-What Types of Bird Feeders Are Best For Cardinals?
+What Types of Bird Feeders are Best for Cardinals?

-Being shy but to a nearly flirtatious degree, cardinals enjoy eating under protective cover and will often favor a feeder that provides them with greater protection.
+Being shy but to a nearly flirtatious degree, cardinals enjoy eating under a protective cover and will often favor a feeder that provides them with greater protection.
 Ensure feeders are filled early in the morning and late in the evening, as these birds are often the first and last to visit feeders each day.
 If there is no food available when cardinals arrive, they may leave and not return.
 Feeder styles to consider are:

 1. A simple platform feeder is a favorite choice since cardinals like a wide, stable base.